Conversations from the Classroom Web Banner

 This episode is the second in our series of feature episodes on the theme: 'Science, Religion, and Education'.

-In this episode, Prof Elizabeth A. Johnson, CSJ (Professor Emeritus, Fordham University, New York) discusses her new book 'Come, have breakfast: Meditations on God and the Earth (Orbis, 2024).
+In this episode (Part Two), Prof Elizabeth A. Johnson, CSJ (Professor Emeritus, Fordham University, New York) discusses her new book 'Come, have breakfast: Meditations on God and the Earth (Orbis, 2024).
 Listeners are brought on a journey traversing through themes such as one's spiritual geography, the cultivation of ecological consciousness, the broaden our image of God and our understanding of our relationship with God, the importance of developing a sacramental imagination, and much more.

 Click Here for Further Details about Professor Elizabeth A. Johnsons, CSJ work at Fordham University, New York